ncoghlan/curiousefficiency/site/posts/2015/10/languages-to-improve-your-python.rst

 as a scripting engine.
 Significant examples include it being the language used to write add-ons for the World of Warcraft game client, and it's also embedded in the RPM utility used by many Linux distributions.
-Compared to CPython, a Lua runtime will generally be a tenth of the size, and it's weaker introspection capabilities generally make it easier to isolate from the rest of the application and the host operating system.
+Compared to CPython, a Lua runtime will generally be a tenth of the size, and its weaker introspection capabilities generally make it easier to isolate from the rest of the application and the host operating system.
 A notable contribution from the Lua community to the Python ecosystem is the adoption of the LuaJIT FFI